Poleth-SA/MixMed-Safety/README.md

         npm run dev

 ## Important Notes
-    - Make sure you have python and Node.js install in your system
+    - Make sure you installed all the dependencies.
-    - Keep both servers running while developing
+    - Keep both servers running.
-    - You'll need two terminal windows, one for each server
+    - You'll need two terminal windows, one for each server.
-    - The frontend and backend must run simultaneously for the application to work properly
+    - The frontend and backend must run simultaneously for the application to work properly.